MedForge: Interpretable Medical Deepfake Detection via Forgery-aware Reasoning: Experiment Settings

 \subsection{Baselines: Specialized Detectors}

 To ensure a fair comparison, all specialized baseline detectors were trained on the MedForge-90K training set.
 We followed the official implementations and recommended hyper-parameters provided by the respective authors, adapting them to medical forgery detection.
-All models were trained on 8 NVIDIA H100 80G GPUs, requiring aronud 10-15 hours per model.
+All models were trained on 8 NVIDIA H100 80G GPUs, requiring around 10-15 hours per model.

-\paragraph{SIDA-7B \& SIDA-13B} SIDA~\cite{sida} is an MLLM-based detector designed for forgery detection and localization.
+\paragraph{SIDA-7B \& 13B} SIDA~\cite{sida} is an MLLM-based detector designed for forgery detection and localization.
 We utilized the LLaVA-v1.5 [7B/13B] as the backbone. \begin{itemize} \item \textbf{Training Stage:} We performed default LoRA training (rank=128 alpha256) on the MedForge-90K SFT split. \item \textbf{Hyper-parameters:} Following the same setting as proposed detector, SIDA 7/13B were trained for 10 epochs with a total batch size of 8.
 We used the AdamW optimizer with a learning rate of 2e-5. \item \textbf{Original Setting:} Following the original implementation, the input resolution was set to 336$\times$336, and the prompt followed the "instruction-reasoning-label" format as described in the original paper. \end{itemize}

-\paragraph{FakeVLM} FakeVLM \cite{fakevlm}, a specialized large multimodal model designed for both general synthetic image and DeepFake detection tasks. \begin{itemize} \item \textbf{Backbone:} We employed llava-1.5-7b as the detector backbone, following the original implementation \item \textbf{Training Stage:} The model underwent 10 stages of LoRA training (rank=128 alpha256), based on forgery label and textual descriptions formulated from MedForge-90K SFT set. \end{itemize}
+\paragraph{FakeVLM} FakeVLM \cite{fakevlm}, a specialized large multimodal model designed for both general synthetic image and DeepFake detection. \begin{itemize} \item \textbf{Backbone:} We employed llava-1.5-7b as the detector backbone, following the original implementation \item \textbf{Training Stage:} The model underwent 10 stages of LoRA training (rank=128 alpha256), based on forgery label and textual descriptions formulated from the MedForge-90K SFT set. \end{itemize}

-\paragraph{AIGC-Holmes} AIGC-Holmes~\cite{holmes} utilizes a multi-stage framework consisting of a CLIP-based forgery Visual Expert and subsequent LLM reasoning explainer. \begin{itemize} \item \textbf{Backbone:} We employed CLIP and NPR network as the Visual Expert, and llava-v1.6-mistral-7b-hf as the LLM backbone following the original setting. \item \textbf{Training Stage:} The visual experts are trained following default configuration.
-The LLM module underwent 10 stages of LoRA training (rank=128 alpha256), based on MedForge-90K SFT set. \end{itemize}
+\paragraph{AIGI-Holmes} AIGI-Holmes~\cite{holmes} utilizes a multi-stage framework consisting of a CLIP-based forgery Visual Expert and subsequent LLM reasoning explainer. \begin{itemize} \item \textbf{Backbone:} We employed CLIP and NPR network as the Visual Expert, and llava-v1.6-mistral-7b-hf as the LLM backbone following the original setting. \item \textbf{Training Stage:} The visual experts are trained following default configuration.
+The LLM module underwent 10 stages of LoRA training (rank=128 alpha256), based on the MedForge-90K SFT set. \end{itemize}